Ontario Computer Animation & Special Effects Tax Credit

 Qualifying labour expenditures are;

 a) salaries and wages (i.e., amounts paid to employees) directly attributable to eligible activities carried on by the qualifying corporation, that are paid to Ontario residents (individuals resident in Ontario at the end of the previous calendar year) who report to a permanent establishment of the qualifying corporation in Ontario at which the eligible activities are carried out;

 b) freelancers who are individuals, partnerships, or arm’s-length incorporated individuals (such as loan-out corporations).

 The labour expenditures must be incurred in the taxation year for which they are being claimed and paid in the taxation year or within 60 days after the end of the taxation year.

 How Is The Credit Administered?

-The OCASE Tax Credit is jointly administered by Ontario Creates – an agency of the Ministry of the Provincial Government of Ontario - and the Canada Revenue Agency.
+The OCASE Tax Credit is jointly administered by Ontario Creates – an agency of the Government of Ontario - and the Canada Revenue Agency.
 Application is made to Ontario Creates for a Certificate of Eligibility for the taxation year, which the qualifying corporation files with the Canada Revenue Agency together with its tax return in order to claim the OCASE Tax Credit.
 The amount of the credit, net of any Ontario taxes owing will be paid to the qualifying corporation.
 If the qualifying corporation does not owe any taxes the full amount will be paid out.

 *PLEASE NOTE: CANADA REVENUE AGENCY (CRA) ADMINISTERS BOTH FEDERAL AND ONTARIO CORPORATE TAXES.
 THE CRA IS THE FIRST POINT OF CONTACT FOR ALL CORPORATE TAX ENQUIRIES (1 800 959-5525).